Cytoforge-Therapeutics/cft_smallmoleculedocking/README.md

 # CFT Small Molecule Docking
-An approach to minimize the hassle in docking so that everyone can use it without any issue.
+An approach to minimize the hassle in docking so that everyone can use it without any issue using google colab

 ## Citations and mentions
 Please cite the people associated with it when using this